-Inside: If you’re overwhelmed with an ADHD child you’re not alone.
+If you’re overwhelmed with an ADHD child you’re not alone.
 These foolproof steps from a child therapist (and mom of a kid with ADHD) will move you forward with clarity and confidence.
 ADHD in kids can be emotionally and mentally taxing for caregivers, but following these 5 tips will help you maintain a sense of perspective and keep both you and your ADHD happier.

 Can I be honest?

 Some days I wonder what my life would be like if I wasn’t raising a child with ADHD.

 I wonder if I’d have extra patience from not using every. last. drop. on emotional meltdowns and explosions.

 I wonder if I’d actually be able to keep my house together from less impulsivity driven sneaking of ice cream and the leaving behind of sticky smelly messes everywhere.

 I wonder if I’d be ‘fun mom’ more often not having to provide strict routine and predictability all the time.

 Typically, this pondering occurs on the days I’m overwhelmed with my ADHD child and the role of raising an outside the box kid feels heavy.
 On these days it seems like other parents just have it easier and that the vision of what I thought family life would look like has been snatched right out of my hands.